sinesc/adria/doc/overview.md

 Creates a new asynchronous function.
 Asynchronous functions cannot return a specific value, they always return an Async object.
 Asynchronous functions add support for the yield literal, which will halt execution of the function until its function-argument invokes a callback, passed in via the #-token or until all of its array- or object-argument functions have invoked their callbacks.
 While the function is halted, other code may run.

 In the following examples, a simple sleep function is used.
-The function follows the NodeJS `callback(err, val)` style.
+The function follows the NodeJS `callback(err, val)` style and could be replaced with any of NodeJS's callback based functions, i.e. `fs.readFile`.

 ```javascript
 var sleep = function(ms, callback) {